What are the Stations of the Cross?

 Reflection:

 Mary knew from the very beginning that her son would suffer–but did she really understand just how bad it would be to watch it unfold right in front of her?
 Mary, what were you thinking and feeling that day?
-DId those images stab your heart every day for the rest of your life?
+Did those images stab your heart every day for the rest of your life?
 Did you wake in the night sweating from the terror of reliving those moments in nightmares?
 Pray for us, Mary.
 Teach us to prayerfully endure the struggles in our own lives and to comfort others when they suffer.

 Prayer: Our Father…Hail Mary…Glory Be